SioKCronin/swarmopt/README.md

 # SwarmOpt

-SwarmOpt is a library of swarm intelligence optimizer built from several PSO variations.
+SwarmOpt is an repository of swarm optimization algorithm variations.

+Our hope is that these implementation "seeds" can be used by others in the development of new strains of PSO/MOPSO.

 Swarm intelligence leverages global population-based search solutions to balance exploration and exploitation with respect to specified cost functions.
-There are many exciting nooks and crannies to explore in the SI ecosystem, yet I've chosen to kick things of with some Particle Swarm Optimization (PSO) algorithms, as they are easy to understand and fiddle with.
 The PSO lineage was sparked by Eberhart and Kennedy in their original paper on PSOs in 1995, and the intervening years have seen many variations spring from their central idea.

 ## Installation